Nissan Ariya Review & Prices

 The Ariya has scored the full five stars in Euro NCAP safety testing, getting 86% and 89% for adult and child occupant protection respectively.
 Perhaps even more impressive is its 93% rating for safety assist systems, as this tends to be one of the weaker scores for most cars.

-One thing the Ariya does do is provide you with lots and lots of high-end safety equipment as standard.
+The Ariya has lots of high-end safety equipment as standard.
 From the base model, you get Nissan’s ProPilot electronic driver aids, which not only do the usual keeping you in lane and keeping you a safe distance from the car in front stuff, but which is also linked to the navigation system so that it knows what corners, junctions, and speed limits are coming up.
-It’s not autonomous driving — nor anything like it, as you still have to be very much in control of the car at all times — but it is helpful on longer journeys, especially in places with which you’re less familiar.
+It’s not autonomous driving — nor anything like it, as you still have to be very much in control of the car at all times — but it is helpful on longer journeys, especially when you're in an unfamiliar area.

 Other standard safety tech includes a driver attention alert, cruise control that can trickle you along in heavy traffic, a blind spot warning that also hits the brakes if you’re about to reverse out into oncoming traffic, emergency braking with pedestrian and cyclist detection, and automatic high-beam headlights.
 It’s a very thorough safety setup.